LD4P/arm/modeling_recommendations/titles_art.md

 ____________________________________________________________________________________________________________________________
 NOTE: the following represents the direction taken by the ArtFrame group in the ontology development process and may not represent the final model.
-This pattern document was used internally to define a direction and is shared with the intention of contextualizing a pattern found within the ontology; terms specified below may not fully align to the ontology as published.
-Bibliotek-o properties and classes may get replaced with BIBFRAME terms or defined within the ArtFrame/RareMat ontology.
+This pattern document was used internally to define a direction and is shared with the intention of contextualizing a pattern found within the ontology; terms specified below may not fully align to the ontology as published. bibliotek-o properties and classes will be replaced with BIBFRAME terms or defined within the ArtFrame/RareMat ontology.
 _____________________________________________________________________________________________________________________________

 Table of Contents